Sir Terry Matthews letters release could harm economy, Welsh government says

 It aims to provide graduates with the entrepreneurial skills and support to establish new high technology companies.

-Operating as a charitable trust it is a collaborative partnership between Sir Terry's Wesley Clover organisation, the Welsh government, and private investors.'In confidence'
+Operating as a charitable trust it is a collaborative partnership between Sir Terry's Wesley Clover organisation, the Welsh government, and private investors.

 The Welsh government confirmed it held correspondence between the first minister and the multi-millionaire owner of the Celtic Manor resort.